mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     import torch.nn as nn
     class NeuralNet(nn.Module):

-The two easy prerequisites to this are importing the neural network package for Pytorch (torch.nn) and then creating the NeuralNet class that extends nn.Module.
+The two easy prerequisites to this are importing the neural network package for PyTorch (torch.nn) and then creating the NeuralNet class that extends nn.Module.
 Just like how we extended the Dataset class earlier for our dataset, we want to extend the Module class to build our neural network.
-All Pytorch neural networks use nn.Module as their base class.
+All PyTorch neural networks use nn.Module as their base class.
 If you're interested, [here](https://pytorch.org/docs/stable/nn.html#torch.nn.Module) is the documentation.

     super(NeuralNet, self).__init__()

 Next we use the super function to call the \_\_init\_\_ of the parent function.
-The Pytorch documentation says that this is required, however I haven't found the exact reason why this is done.
+The PyTorch documentation says that this is required, however I haven't found the exact reason why this is done.
 Usually super is used so you can inherit methods from the parent, but why it calls the \_\_init\_\_ directly is something I'm not sure of.

     self.linear1 = nn.Linear(784, 100)
     self.linear2 = nn.Linear(100, 50)